 A supplier quotes a price for a specific service.
 Flinching means you respond by exclaiming, "You want how much?!?!"
 You must appear shocked and surprised that they could be bold enough to request that figure.
 Unless the other person is a well-seasoned negotiator, they will respond in one of two ways;

-a) they will become very uncomfortable and begin to try to rationalize their price,
+- They will become very uncomfortable and begin to try to rationalize their price

-People Often Ask for More Than They Expect to Get
+People Ask for More Than They Expect to Get

 This means you need to resist the temptation to automatically reduce your price or offer a discount.
 I once asked for a hefty discount on a pair of shoes hoping to get half of what I asked for.
 I was pleasantly surprised when the shop owner agreed to my request.

-The Person With the Most Information Usually Does Better
+The Person With the Most Information Usually Wins